-Michael North is the President and co-founder of Greenstar Corporation, a technology company that focuses on solar power, wireless communications and media development.
+Michael North is the original President and co-founder of Greenstar Corporation, a technology company that focuses on solar power, wireless communications and media development.

 Through Greenstar's "digital culture" programs in the developing world, solar-powered community centers are installed in remote, rural off-the-grid villages.
 A Greenstar system includes health, education, employment, telecommunications, agriculture and ecommerce services.

 This model was pioneered in Al-Kaabneh, on the West Bank near the Dead Sea, with subsequent projects in Swift River Jamaica, Parvatapur India, Patriensah Ghana, Suruaca Brazil and Pang Do Tibet.
 Special projects have been completed in Afghanistan and Philippines.
 The company is establishing a network of 300 such centers in remote rural off-the-grid villages around the world.